Nootropics Expert

 5-HTP may help you if you’re dealing with depression.
 But you must stack if with a dopamine amino acid precursor along with B-Vitamins and a sulfur-containing amino acid.
 See the “5-HTP Recommended Dosage” in this review above.

 IF you are going to try 5-HTP, I suggest starting with a dose of more than 50 mg daily.
-You may want to take it in the evening because it could help you sleep.
+You may want to take it in the evening because it could help sleep disorders.

 Short-term dosing of 5-HTP of no more than 2 weeks seems to provide the most benefit if you’re going to benefit from this nootropic.

 Or try using 5-HTP only on an “as needed” basis.
-For a mood boost, improve social anxiety, and provide a short-term boost in cognition.
+For a mood boost, reduce social anxiety, and provide a short-term boost in cognition.

 5-HTP supplementation on its own is NOT recommended.
 Nor is it recommended for long-term use.